grahambrooks/cic/README.md

-ci - Continuous integration command tool
+cic - Continuous integration console
 ==

 Practicing TDD and working with a Continuous Integration system is great but context switching between the command line to check the status of my builds is annoying - enter *ci* a tool for checking the status of your builds right in the command line.

-Basic usage ci --server http://jenkins.domain.com
+Basic usage cic --server http://jenkins.domain.com

-ci takes configuration parameters on the command line or configuration files places on the current path.
+cic takes configuration parameters on the command line or configuration files places on the current path.

-Take a look at the [github pages](http://grahambrooks.github.io/ci/) for this project.
+Take a look at the [github pages](http://grahambrooks.github.io/cic/) for this project.

 OS-X Binaries are available here: http://download.umisiri.com/ci-console/

 Configuration
 -------------

-ci uses a set of configuraiton files to know what to do.
+cic uses a set of configuraiton files to know what to do.
 It assumes that you have some sort of project hierachy on your filesystem.

-ci assumes that you have a filesystem something like
+cic assumes that you have a filesystem something like

 <pre>